CROSS-CUTTING: CAPITAL FLOWS

 Capital In

-Investment into nature-positive assets
+Investment and de-risking capital into nature-positive assets

 - • ESG investment funds

-- • Green bonds
+- • Green & transition bonds (EU Green Bond Standard; ICMA guidance)

 - • Nature-based asset finance